 The patients who can people receiving the treatment are chronic in nature, because they have failed at least two antidepressants, so they will need maintenance after this.
 We hope to put them in remission and maintain them or at least give them a response to improve and maintain them on other medications.”

-At the Neuromodulation Clinic, TMS is just one of the offerings.
+At the Interventional Psychiatry clinic, TMS is just one of the offerings.
 Light therapy boxes that mimic sunlight can treat seasonal affective disorder in the winter.
 Cranial electrotherapy stimulation, which involves sending a very low current to the brain through clips on the earlobes, is used to treat anxiety.
 Electroconvulsive therapy, in which electric currents are passed through the brain to trigger a brief seizure and change brain chemistry, is available to treat a variety of mental illnesses.

-People interested in trying TMS or other treatments at the Neuromodulation Clinic should contact their primary care provider or psychiatrist, who can refer them to the Missouri Psychiatric Center.
+People interested in trying TMS or other treatments at the Interventional Psychiatry clinic should contact their primary care provider or psychiatrist, who can refer them to the Missouri Psychiatric Center.
 TMS is covered by most insurance providers.